ComScore

 • Size Range: 5 to 12

-The bestselling lightweight Pegasus shoe in a water-repellent Gore-Tex package, these shoes are a lightweight alternative to hiking boots that still keep rocks and water away from your feet.
+The bestselling lightweight Pegasus comfortable sneaker in a water-repellent Gore-Tex package, these shoes are a lightweight alternative to hiking boots that still keep rocks and water away from your feet.
 That’s thanks to the higher-than-usual ankle gaiter, also made of Gore-Tex, that keeps splashes at bay.
 All this, in 10 of the dynamic color combos the Nike shoe design team is known for.

 Cutest Sun Hat